vtex/faststore/apps/docs/docs/tutorials/cms/02 - Setting up the VTEX Headless CMS in your FastStore project.md

 ```

 :::caution
-If you have the @vtex/cli-plugin-cms@1.0.6 installed you can use the {builderName} argument to syncronize a specific builder
+If you have the @vtex/cli-plugin-cms@1.0.6 installed you can use the {builderName} argument to syncronize a specific builder:
    ```sh
   vtex cms:sync {builderName}
    ```